neu-se/CS4530-Spring-2022/Assignments/project-overview.md

 The project plan assignment will be released by February 18th.

 ### Project Implementation and Documentation
 You will be assigned a mentor for your project who will work closely with you for the entire project.
-This will weekly meetings and regular sprint demos.
+You will coordinate with the mentor to setup weekly meetings and regular sprint demos.
 Peer evaluation will also be used.
 Your final team deliverable will be a "release" of your new feature on GitHub (with tests), and will be accompanied by a demo.
 *Optionally,* you may also open a pull request to merge your feature into our main repository (submitting a pull request, or the pull request being merged into our codebase is independent of the grade you receive, but provides a platform for more visiblity of your project).